CeciliaSG/pp5_hotel_e-commerce/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are a blue and a blue green colour, complemented by white and off-white colours.
+        -   The main colours used are a blue and a blue green colour, complemented by white and off-white colours.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Crimson font is the main font used throughout the whole website with Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Crimson is a serif font well suited to, so it is both attractive and appropriate.
     -   #### Imagery
         -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+The large, background hero image in the Home section on the Home page is chosen to be striking and catch the user's attention.

 ### Wireframes